 That entire day of exploring was tiring and we relaxed and watched Netflix back at the apartment.
 We had scheduled another tour to go to Isla Rosario, but we decided not to go.
 Instead we wanted to explore some more and see the barrio, Getsemani.
 Since we cancelled, the tour agent decided he wanted to set us up with a tour guide.

 I most likely wouldn’t have walked around Getsemani alone.
-It seems safer with a male or group of people.
-It was a bit sketchy.
+It seems safer with a male or group of people as it was a bit sketchy.
 They were selling toilets on the street corner too.
 However there are a ton of hostels in the area.
-The tour guide we had was terrible.
+The tour guide we had was terrible!
 I told the man exactly what I wanted to see and where it was several times in English and Spanish and he ended up dragging us all over the place for 2 hours on foot in the horrible heat.
 He took us no where that the tour agency told him to take us.
 We went where he wanted to go, he really didn’t care.

 Finally we talked to our driver who took us to see some of the street art around Getsemani.
 While I didn’t get to see all of what I wanted to see I was happy I did see some of it.
 I was also able to see where they used to keep the slaves, which are now stores.
 There is a deep African history in Cartagena I would like to go back and learn more about.